-3 Table 6-1: Data Verification and Validation (Steps I and IIa/IIb) Process Table
+Table 6-1: Data Verification and Validation (Steps I and IIa/IIb) Process Table

 Data Review Input Description Responsible for Verification (title) Step I/IIa/IIb a Internal/External Field procedures Determine whether field procedures are performed in accordance with this WP and prescribed procedures.
 QA Program Manager Step I Internal Field logbook and notes Review the field logbook and any field notes on a weekly basis and place them in the project file.
 Copies of the field logbook and field notes will be provided to the CTO manager and included in the Field Audit Report.
 Field Manager Step I Internal COC and field QC logbook Examine data traceability from sample collection to project data generation.
-Project Chemist Step IIa Internal Sampling plan Determine whether the number and type of soil and groundwater samples specified in were collected.
-Project Chemist & Field Manager Step IIb Internal Field QC samples Establish that the number of QC samples specified in were collected.
-Project Chemist Step IIb Internal a lla
+Project Chemist Step IIa Internal Sampling plan Determine whether the number and type of unconsolidated material and potable water samples specified in Table 5-1, Table 5-2, and Table 5-3 were collected.
+Project Chemist & Field Manager Step IIb Internal Field QC samples Establish that the number of QC samples specified in Table 5-1, Table 5-2, and Table 5-3 were collected.
+Project Chemist Step IIb Internal